2024 Fall Courses

 3. Prevention Link - ODRT WSIB Level 1 &2 (no prerequisite)

-4. Prevention Link - ODRT WSIB Level 5 Medical Orientation* (Level 1 and 2 are prerequisites)
+4. Prevention Link - ODRT WSIB Level 4 Return to Work (Level 1 and 2 are prerequisites)

 5. Organizing to Build Solidarity with Migrant Workers (no prerequisite)